-Friends of English Avenue, Inc. (FEA) is a 501c3 non profit organization founded on justice, generosity and virtue.
-Our mission is to make the English Avenue Community a safer and better place to live through green-space development and public safety initiatives.
+Friends of English Avenue, Inc. (FEA) is a 501c3 non-profit organization founded on justice, generosity and virtue.
+Our mission is to make the English Avenue Community a safer and better place to live through green-space development and public safety initiatives, improving our broader community of Atlanta.
 We welcome your visit to the site and interest in our organization.
 Learn more about us »

 PLEASE EMAIL SUZANNE BAKER AT SUZANNE.BAKER@GDP.COM IF YOU’RE INTERESTED IN ATTENDING THIS EVENT!